 How does it work?

 Ultrasound describes a sound wave with frequency above what humans can hear.
-The human ear operates in a frequency range of 20Hz to 20kHz, while ultrasound varies from 1MHz to 20MHz.
+The human ear operates in a frequency range of 20Hz to 20kHz.
+Anything above that range can be classified as ultrasound.
+The frequency range of diagnostic ultrasound varies from 1MHz to 20MHz.
 Similar to all sound waves, ultrasound requires a medium through which to transmit energy.
 The way in which this occurs depends on several acoustic variables:

-Velocity: Speed at which the wave travels (v=fλ)
+Velocity (v): Speed at which the wave travels (v=fλ).
+AKA Propogation Speed

 The ultrasound probe contains a piezoelectric crystal that vibrates at a specified frequency when current is applied to it.
 This causes a sound wave of that frequency to be produced from that probe.
 When this current is pulsed at specific intervals, it propagates sound waves through a given tissue.
 As this sound wave travels through the tissue, waves are either: